hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 //Add the new card to the player hand and give it a unique name currentHand[pId]["c" + numPulls.toString()] = randCard;

-//Increment amount of cards pulled for future unique card names playerStats[pId].cardsPulled = numPulls + 1;
+//Increment amount of cards pulled for future unqiue card names playerStats[pId].cardsPulled = numPulls + 1;

 //Return script with card pulled